-- is properly registered with the Member in the AIC's Non-Member Registry. - 7.12.5 Professional Assistance for services (e.g. Land Planning, Engineering, Surveying, Accounting) not included in Definition 3.59 may only be received from a non-member who is a member in good standing of a Professional Association/Organization; and - 7.12.5.i. if required by provincial and/or national legislation/regulation is licensed/certified to perform the Professional Assistance being provided; and - 7.12.5.ii. is a reputable and credible professional/tradesperson and competent to perform the Professional Assistance being provided; and - 7.12.5.iii. carries liability insurance for errors and omissions that is appropriate and adequate for the scope and type of the Professional Assistance being provided. - 7.12.6 A Designated Member is responsible for ensuring that any individual providing Professional Assistance, including Inspections, in the preparation of a Report meets the requirements outlined in sections 7.12.2 and 7.12.3. - 7.12.7 A Designated Member must disclose in the Certification of the Report: - 7.12.7.i. all individuals who provided Professional Assistance; and - 7.12.7.ii. the extent of the Professional Assistance. - 7.12.8 An Extraordinary Assumption and/or a Limiting Condition regarding the Designated Member's reliance upon Professional Assistance provided by a non-member must be included in the Certification of a Report. - 7.12.9 A Member may rely on Clerical Assistance from Members and/or non-members and is not required to disclose Clerical Assistance in the Certification of a Report. - 7.12.10 If the Certification bears the signature of one or more Members as joint authors, then all signatories assume responsibility for the entire contents of the Report unless limitations have been outlined in the Certification.
-A Member may only co-sign a Report with an AIC Member who is in good standing and properly insured under the Professional Liability Insurance Program. - 7.12.11 Candidate Members must be properly registered in the Candidate Registry by a Designated Member prior to co-signing Reports or providing Professional Assistance. - 7.12.12 A CRA-designated Member working toward the achievement of the AACI designation is not required to be registered in AIC's Candidate Co-signing Registry. - 7.12.13 Co-signing Members must include both signatures for Reports, progress inspection Reports, Reliance Letters or any related Assignment Report that would require a cosignature. - 7.12.13.i.
-If one signature is not included, there must be prior written authorization from a co-signer on a per Assignment basis only and not a blanket delegation.
+- 7.12.2.ii. competent to perform the Professional Assistance according to the definition of the Reasonable Appraiser [see 3.64]; and - 7.12.2.iii. not a Student, Associate, Honorary, or Retired Member; and - 7.12.2.iv. if a Candidate Member, properly registered with the Member in the Candidate Co-signing Registry. - 7.12.3 A Designated Member must comply with the AIC Non-Member Professional Assistance Policy whenever they rely on the Professional Assistance of a non-member in the preparation of a Report. - 7.12.3.i.
+A Designated Member is responsible for ensuring that any individual providing Professional Assistance, including Inspections, in the preparation of a Report meets the requirements of the AIC Non-Member Professional Assistance Policy. - 7.12.4 A Designated Member must disclose in the Certification of the Report: - 7.12.4.i. all individuals who provided Professional Assistance; and - 7.12.4.ii. the extent of the Professional Assistance. - 7.12.5 An Extraordinary Assumption and/or a Limiting Condition regarding the Designated Member's reliance upon Professional Assistance provided by a non-member must be included in the Certification of a Report. - 7.12.6 A Member may rely on Clerical Assistance from Members and/or non-members and is not required to disclose Clerical Assistance in the Certification of a Report. - 7.12.7 If the Certification bears the signature of one or more Members as joint authors, then all signatories assume responsibility for the entire contents of the Report unless limitations have been outlined in the Certification.
+A Member may only co-sign a Report with an AIC Member who is in good standing and properly insured under the Professional Liability Insurance Program. - 7.12.8 Candidate Members must be properly registered in the Candidate Registry by a Designated Member prior to co-signing Reports or providing Professional Assistance. - 7.12.9 A CRA-designated Member working toward the achievement of the AACI designation is not required to be registered in AIC's Candidate Co-signing Registry. - 7.12.10 Co-signing Members must include both signatures for Reports, progress inspection Reports, Reliance Letters or any related Assignment Report that would require a co-signature. - 7.12.10.i.
+If one signature is not included, there must be prior written authorization from a co-signer on a per Assignment basis only and not a blanket delegation. - 7.12.11 Another person with authorization may sign the certifying Member's name, unless contrary to the law of the relevant jurisdiction.